Georges Pitoëff

-Georges Pitoëff (Russian: Георгий Питоев; 4 September 1884 – 17 September 1939) was a Russian émigré with an Armenian background who became one of the leading actors and directors in France.
+Georges Pitoëff (Russian: Георгий Питоев; 4 September 1884 – 17 September 1939) was a Russian-born French stage actor and director with an Armenian background.
+He became one of the leading actors and directors in France.

 Early life and education

-Pitoëff was born on 4 September 1884 in Tiflis, Russia (now Tbilisi, Georgia) to Russian-born parents of Armenian origins, he was the son of the director of the Tiflis Theatre.
+Pitoëff was born Gevorg Ovanesovich Pitoyan on 4 September 1884 in Tiflis, Russian Empire (now Tbilisi, Georgia) to prominent Russian-born parents of Armenian origin.
+His father was the director of the Tiflis Imperial Theatre.
 After studying and graduating in law at Paris University, he switched his focus to a career in the theatre.
+Back in Russia, Pitoëff trained with Konstantin Stanislavski.

 Career

-In Russia, Pitoëff trained with Konstantin Stanislavski.^{:45} In France he became a theatre director and producer, noted for his popularization of the works of contemporary playwrights, especially George Bernard Shaw, Anton Chekhov, Arthur Schnitzler, Henrik Ibsen, and Eugene O'Neill.
+In France he became a theatre director and producer, noted for his popularization of the works of contemporary playwrights, especially George Bernard Shaw, Anton Chekhov, Arthur Schnitzler, Henrik Ibsen, and Eugene O'Neill.
 He was a founding member of the Cartel des Quatre (Group of Four), a group including Louis Jouvet, Charles Dullin, and Gaston Baty, dedicated to rejuvenating the French theatre.

+Personal life

+Pitoëff married actress Ludmilla Pitoëff in 1915.
+One of their sons, Alexandre, known as Sacha Pitoëff, was himself a noted theatre director and actor.